hpc-carpentry/hpc-carpentry.github.io/_posts/2019/01/2019-01-29-african-task-force-update.md

    - connect (due to internet challenges, other infrastructure, general experience with online meetings);
    - find suitable venues for online meetings (often the best wifi can be found in a communal space or corridor or just outside a building and background noise can be disruptive);
-   - sign up and show up (in many places the Carpentries isn’t recognised by employers yet and work takes priority over the Carpentries activities).
+   - sign up and show up (in many places The Carpentries isn’t recognised by employers yet and work takes priority over The Carpentries activities).

 - Some people found it easier to join African-based online meetings first to familiarise themselves with the technology and the general activity of the online meeting before joining international meetings.
 Having